Boat & Marine

 Best suited for

-Older dinghies, small runabouts, or lower-value vessels where the cost of full hull cover exceeds what the boat is worth.
-Also suits boat owners who want marina access at the lowest premium.
+Older dinghies, small runabouts, or lower-value vessels where full hull cover would cost more than the boat is worth.
+Also suits owners who just need marina access at the lowest premium.

 Third Party, Fire and Theft

-Generally includes everything in Third Party only, plus cover if your vessel, outboard motor, or inboard engine is stolen or damaged by fire.
-It typically does not pay for accidental hull damage from collisions, grounding, sinking, or storm events.
+Everything in Third Party only, plus cover if your vessel, outboard motor, or inboard engine is stolen or damaged by fire.
+What it does not cover: accidental hull damage from collisions, grounding, sinking, or storm events.

 Typically covers